Thames River (Ontario): History

 The river was the location of an important battle of the War of 1812.
-The Battle of the Thames (also known as the Battle of Youwas fought on October 5, 1813, between American General William Henry Harrison and British General Henry Proctor, along with Proctor's ally Tecumseh.
+The Battle of the Thames (also known as the Battle of Moraviantown) fought on October 5, 1813, between American General William Henry Harrison and British General Henry Proctor, along with Proctor's ally Tecumseh.
 Chief Tecumseh was killed in the battle.

-On May 25, 1881, the river steamer 'Victoria' capsized and sank killing 182 passengers.
-After the disaster all ferries could only carry their maximum capacity.
+In the final decades of the 19th century, pleasure boats began to operate on the Thames in London, offering service between the city and Springbank Park in Byron.

-In the early morning hours of July 11, 1883, London flooded from heavy rainfall.
+On May 25, 1881, the steamboat Victoria capsized and sank in the Thames near what is today Greenway Park in London, killing 182 passengers.
+After the disaster all ferries could only carry their maximum capacity, and the popularity of boating on the Thames dropped considerably.

-The ferry "Princess Louise" was forced over Waterworks Dam and capsized killing 7.
+In the early morning hours of July 11, 1883, heavy rainfall caused considerable flooding on the Thames, especially in London.
+The vessel Princess Louise, which had been laid up, was forced over Waterworks Dam and capsized, killing 7, while the Forest City was cast out into the river and partially damaged.
+This flood would be the first of two significant floods to strike the city.

-On August 25, 1899, the propeller-boat "Thames" was set on fire and eventually sunk only feet from Waterworks Dam.
+On August 25, 1899, the Thames was set on fire and scuttled only feet from Waterworks Dam.

 On April 27, 1937, the Thames River reached an all-time high of 21.5 ft above normal flow resulting in 5 deaths and over 1000 homes being damaged.

-On August 13, 1950, a launch capsized and killed four passengers.
+On August 13, 1950, a launch capsized and sank in London and killed four passengers.

 On August 14, 2000, the Thames River was designated a Canadian Heritage River.

 During the weekend of February 24–25, 2018, abnormally persistent rains caused significant flooding along the banks of the river.
 Extensive property damage was observed in Chatham and nearby Thamesville.